Inexpensive Doesn’t Have To Mean Less Intelligent

 The past year, although troubling and difficult for many people, has been a fascinating period in advertising.
 It has caused fundamental shifts in the balance of power between traditional and digital shops and, more important, changed the way that most savvy agencies approach marketing.
 Results are still king, but budgets are becoming more and more scrappy and if that wasn’t challenging enough, the client is standing behind you with a pitchfork just to make sure that you stay on form.

 This new marketing climate has businesses and brand teams embracing blogs and open-source content-management system (CMS) platforms to drive their new sites.
-While this shift is being viewed as a reaction to tough economic times, using tools like Drupal, WordPress, Ping.fm, Twitter, Facebook Pages and others doesn’t have to mean you’re trying to take the cheap route.
+While this shift is being viewed as a reaction to tough economic times, using tools like Drupal, Wordpress, Ping.fm, Twitter, Facebook Pages and others doesn’t have to mean you’re trying to take the cheap route.
 The fact is that these tools embrace open architectures that have a lot of work (particularly social media integration tools) already built into them.

 Creating basic blogs, allowing comments and uploading photos is not some new and revolutionary idea.
 Brands should have been embracing these kinds of initiatives all along.
 I think the driving force behind this delay was the time it took for many companies to finally get the ear of their internal stakeholders and receive not only their social media “buy in” but also a genuine vote of confidence that this medium could be vital to their brand.